September 6, 2016

 Here’s a nested loop from a SQL Server Execution plan:

 For every row that comes in from the top right index seek, SQL Server goes and does the bottom right index seek.
 Like this:

-But when you hover over that bottom index seek (the inner input), things may look at first like they’re wrong with our nested cheese and crackers.
+When you hover over that bottom index seek (the inner input), things may look at first like they’re wrong with our nested loop.